drandreaskrueger/weathercontract_user/manual/manual02-preparations.md

 Your private keys are each protected with a passphrase; the private key files are in `~/.soil/keystore/` (Linux), or `%APPDATA%\soil\keystore\` (Windows) - make a backup!

+Start gsoil:

+    gsoil

 ### 2 clone or download this repo

+Clone this whole repo (then later, updates are easy)

     git clone https://github.com/drandreaskrueger/weathercontract_user
     cd weathercontract_user